Responsible Commodities Facility

 Independent Monitoring and Verification

-The Facility will use sophisticated technology to screen farmers for compliance with its strict environmental Eligibility Criteria.
+The Facility uses sophisticated technology to screen farmers for compliance with its environmental Eligibility Criteria.

-Farms will be continuously monitored and independently verified at the end of each crop cycle.
+Farms are continuously monitored and independently verified at the end of each crop cycle.

-Compliance with environmental criteria and the impacts of the Facility’s operations will be reported to an Environmental Committee.
+Compliance with environmental criteria and the impacts of the Facility’s operations are reported to an Environmental Advisory Board and investors.

 Statements of Environmental Impact

-The environmental impact of its programmes will be independently verified and discussed with the Environmental Committee, to be reported to financial supporters.
+The environmental impact of its programmes will be independently verified and discussed with the Environmental Advisory Board, to be reported to financial supporters.

 Statements of Environmental Impact will be issued with the pro-rata impact of individual investments, stating, for instance: